 Let’s be honest.
 Getting stable returns as a trader is not easy.
-A lot of people who have entered the financial markets will leave empty-handed or even lose their money.
-There is a number of reasons for that: some people don’t take trading seriously, others view it more as an entertainment than as hard work, the rest simply lack the desire to learn and acquire new skills.
+A lot of people who have entered the financial markets will leave empty-handed or even worse — lose their money.
+There is a number of reasons for that: some people don’t take trading seriously, others view it more as an entertainment rather than hard work, the rest simply lack the desire to learn and acquire new skills.

 Why do you keep losing money and, most importantly, how to manage your losses?
 Hopefully, after reading this article you will have an answer to each of these questions.

 Being ‘too smart’

 Being too smart is hardly the reason why you keep losing money.
 After all, it is the intelligent traders who are more successful on the financial markets.
 Believing you are too smart, on the contrary, could get ugly.

-What do most ‘smart’ people do?
+What do most “smart traders” do?
 They believe they can beat the market, which in fact happens quite rarely and usually should be attributed to luck, not skill.
 In reality most of them enter the deal at the least appropriate time and end up with a position that is destined to lose.

 Very few people out there can boast the ability to outsmart the entire market.
 Stay humble, trade with the trend and do not go against it — this is what a lot of successful traders believe in.
 Instead of beating the market try to embrace it and understand it.

 Trading is not like life.
 In the financial markets, positive emotions don’t bring you happiness.
 Both positive and negative emotions should be avoided, as they are quite likely to hinder your trading progress.
 Try to remain calm and cool-headed.
 It helps a lot.